davidako/copy-img-text/README.md

 ## About

 ---

-Copy image text uses [Tesseract](https://github.com/tesseract-ocr/tesseract) ocr library for extracting texts from an image and copies the text to a clipboard.
+**cpimgtxt** uses [Tesseract](https://github.com/tesseract-ocr/tesseract) ocr library for extracting texts from an image and copies the text to a clipboard.

 It's supported on Linux distributions, but OSX is also on under way.

 ## Demo

+---

 Copy text from a screenshot (using [Flameshot](https://github.com/flameshot-org/flameshot))